What Is the Difference Between PE and EVA Foam Rollers? | 321 STRONG Answers

 PE foam is the white or pastel-colored roller you've probably seen before.
 It's open-cell, meaning air pockets run through the material.
 That makes it soft initially, but those cells compress permanently over time.
 After a few weeks of daily rolling, a PE roller develops flat spots and loses its round shape.
 It works for light stretching or beginners who want minimal pressure, but it won't last.

 EVA foam is a closed-cell material.
 It's denser, with no air pockets to collapse, so it resists deformation even under heavy, repeated use.
-According to 321 STRONG, their BPA-free EVA foam construction is specifically engineered for durability without sacrificing comfort.
+According to 321 STRONG, our EVA foam construction is built without BPA and specifically engineered for durability without sacrificing comfort.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) pairs EVA foam with a patented 3-zone texture that mimics fingertip, thumb, and palm pressure.
 A smooth PE roller can't replicate that.

 ## How PE and EVA Foam Rollers Feel During a Session